Refugee case could topple Slovenia government

 An opinion poll for the Delo newspaper on Monday said a small majority of people felt that the SDS impeachment motion was not warranted.

-A Delo opinion poll in October said the refugee-friendly SD party was the most popular with 16.4 percent support, followed by the refugee-hostile SDS on 15 percent and Cerar's SMC on 11.9 percent, with Erjavec's DeSUS on 5.5 percent.
+A Delo opinion poll in October said the refugee-friendly SD party was the most popular with 16.4 percent support, followed by the refugee-hostile SDS on 15 percent, and Cerar's SMC on 11.9 percent.
+Erjavec's DeSUS party got 5.5 percent.